SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 You can manually delete a DaaS system from dataminer.services, just like any other DMS; however, note that this is irreversible, and all data of the system will be lost.

-#### 28 November 2023 - Enhancement - Deploying multiple DaaS systems simultaniously
+#### 28 November 2023 - Enhancement - Deploying multiple DaaS systems simultaneously

-From now on it is possible to create more than one DaaS system simultaneously on [dataminer.services](https://dataminer.services).
+It is now possible to create more than one DaaS system simultaneously on [dataminer.services](https://dataminer.services).

 #### 24 November 2023 - Fix - Improved username validation when deploying a DaaS system

-The username validation has been improved to prevent the deployment from failing when the given username was not a valid.
-This issue was introduced on 10 November 2023.
+The username validation has been improved to prevent the deployment from failing when the given username is not a valid.
+This fixes an issue introduced on 10 November 2023.

-#### 24 November 2023 - Enhancement - Admin app improved login system
+#### 24 November 2023 - Enhancement - Improved login system for Admin app

-From now on the [Admin app](https://admin.dataminer.services) has an improved login system that should prevent login redirect loops that could be experienced before.
+The [Admin app](https://admin.dataminer.services) now has an improved login system.
+This should prevent login redirect loops that could be experienced before.

 #### 24 November 2023 - New feature - Introducing the new Catalog user interface

-This update includes a new UI for [catalog.dataminer.services](https://catalog.dataminer.services).
+A new user interface has been introduced for [catalog.dataminer.services](https://catalog.dataminer.services).

 #### 22 November 2023 - Enhancement - Warning to link account before doing a DxM or Catalog deployment

-From now on the [Admin app](https://admin.dataminer.services) and [Catalog](https://catalog.dataminer.services) will prevent users from doing a deployment if they don't have a linked DataMiner account for the particular DataMiner System because the deployment would fail anyhow.
-A warning to link your accounts will be displayed instead.
+From now on, the [Admin app](https://admin.dataminer.services) and [Catalog](https://catalog.dataminer.services) will prevent users from doing a deployment if they do not have a linked DataMiner account for the relevant DataMiner System, because in such a case the deployment is not possible.
+A warning to link the accounts will be displayed instead.

-#### 22 November 2023 - Enhancement - dataminer.services homepage improved login system
+#### 22 November 2023 - Enhancement - Improved login system for dataminer.services home page

-From now on [dataminer.services](https://dataminer.services) has an improved login system that should prevent login redirect loops that could be experienced before.
+The [dataminer.services](https://dataminer.services) home page now has an improved login system.
+This should prevent login redirect loops that could be experienced before.

 #### 21 November 2023 - New feature - Remote access using DataMiner Cube [ID_37841]